-Figure 3: This graph shows the average edit quality measure $\overline{\alpha}{edit}$ and the average text quality α{text} over all non-anonymous authors.
+Figure 4: This plot shows the $\overline{\alpha}{edit}$ of the non-anonymous authors who made a single edit contribution.

-In Figure 7, we see a similar vee shape; in this case, TextLongevity cannot go below zero as the text quality measure is always non-negative, so vandals, by our definition, receive no contribution.
+In Figure 6, we see a similar vee shape; in this case, TextLongevity cannot go below zero as the text quality measure is always non-negative, so vandals, by our definition, receive no contribution.
 As before, the measure that incorporates quality can distinguish vandals from non-vandals and attribute a contribution measure to authors that is proportional to the merit of their contribution.